yossadh/yossadh.github.io/_drafts/2018-12-19-christmas-protein.md

 Ok, so there is no `CHRISTMAS` sequence occurring yet in all the proteins that humans currently know!
 Very sad :(

 * Now let's repeat this with other Christmas-related words.
 Let's say you have around 100 words/sequences to BLAST, you wouldn't do this one by one to the blastp webpage, would you?
-We will be using a local installation of blastp to do BLAST searches in batch. blastp is part of software suite BLAST+ made available by NCBI for this very purpose (see [here](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastp&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) for more information).
+We will be using a local installation of blastp to do BLAST searches in batch. blastp is part of software suite BLAST+ made available by NCBI for that very purpose (see [here](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastp&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) for more information).

 * Let's source a list of Christmas-related words.
 A cursory Google search leads me [here](https://www.enchantedlearning.com/wordlist/christmas.shtml).
 Copy-paste this to a text file.
 Make sure every word in in a separate line.
 Save this as `xmas.txt`.